-- Whether the misstatement hides a failure to meet analysts' consensus expectations for the enterprise. - Whether the misstatement changes a loss into income or vice versa. - Whether the misstatement concerns a segment or other portion of the registrant's business that has been identified as playing a significant role in the registrant's operations or profitability. - 323.
+- 310. SAB 99 considerations that may well render material a quantitatively small misstatement of a financial statement item include, but are not limited to: - Whether the misstatement masks a change in earnings or other trends. - Whether the misstatement hides a failure to meet analysts' consensus expectations for the enterprise. - Whether the misstatement changes a loss into income or vice versa. - Whether the misstatement concerns a segment or other portion of the registrant's business that has been identified as playing a significant role in the registrant's operations or profitability. - 311.
 The SEC staff also believes that even a small misstatement, if intentional, supports the inference that the misstatement is material:

 For the reasons noted above, the staff believes that a registrant and the auditors of its financial statements should not assume that even small intentional misstatements in financial statements, for example those pursuant to actions to "manage" earnings, are immaterial.
 While the intent of management does not render a misstatement material, it may provide significant evidence of materiality.
 The evidence may be particularly compelling where management has intentionally misstated items in the financial statements to "manage" reported earnings.
 In that instance, it presumably has done so believing that the resulting amounts and trends would be significant to users of the registrant's financial statements.
 The staff believes that investors generally would regard as significant a management practice to over- or under-state earnings up to an amount just short of a percentage threshold in order to "manage" earnings.
 Investors presumably also would regard as significant an accounting practice that, in essence, rendered all earnings figures subject to a management-directed margin of misstatement.